 There are many scholarship opportunities available to students, and they each have their own eligibility requirements and application process.
 Scholarship eligibility can involve academic merit or financial need, or they may focus on your chosen major or participation in extracurricular activities.

-Federal grants may no longer be an option if you’re on financial aid suspension.
+Federal grants for college may no longer be an option if you’re on financial aid suspension.
 However, you could still be eligible for grants from your college, state government, nonprofit organizations, and private entities.
 Grants are often awarded based on financial need.

 To help narrow your search, you can use a scholarship search tool to find grant and scholarship opportunities that align with your background and field of study.